Perfect-Cube/Volkswagon-imobilothon-4.0/Grand Finale/script.md

 # tech stack
 Talking about the tech stack of our project, we are using the GYM library to create a simulated environment and learning agent.
 For fine-tuning the Llama model, we utilize the GROQ library by calling its API.
 Additionally, we employ Stable-Baselines3, which provides pre-built reinforcement learning algorithms.
 For text-to-speech generation, we use the Transformers library with Microsoft's SpeechT5 model.
 Finally, we leverage the Datasets library, which offers a seamless way to access and manage datasets for training machine learning models.

+# script
+Talking about the challenges and limitations, our project is currently running in a controlled simulated environment.
+However, in the real world, sensor data can be more complex and variable.
+Secondly, our project relies on standard charging stations, but using non-standard stations could impact battery life and performance.
+Thirdly, unpredictable user inputs and driving habits may affect the accuracy of BEAM recommendations.
+Lastly, the limited computational power of car hardware could restrict the full implementation of BEAM in real-time scenarios.